etrupja/complete-guide-to-aspnetcore-web-api/README.md

 - Sorting, Filtering, and Paging
 - Web API Versioning
 - Unit Testing
-- Token-based Authentication
+- Logging information
-- Role-based Authorization
+- Deploying your app and database to Azure

 and much more...